rhalyc/ctf/README.md

 # CTF

 Hi!
-If you manage to get congrats, you are soo close!
+Congrats, you are soo close!
-Note that you don't need modify master (and it's not allowed you will get disqualified...), so any change you do, do it in a branch.
+Note that you don't need modify master (and it's not allowed, you will get disqualified if you do so...), so any change you do, do it in a new branch you create.

 Whenever you finish your job, clean the repo removing the branch you created (and any other log that you might have created):